neelsmith/coursecal/docs/topics.md

 ### SectionTopics

-These can be built from MD strings pound-sign headers:
+These are built from markdown strings with pound-sign headers.

 ```scala
 val topic = SectionTopic("## Part 2")